Maxuss/MonkeyBot/README.md

 If you would ever want to donate, donate to my ko-fi: **[REDACTED/WIP]**

 Don't forget to check updates.md sometimes!
 I post most update info here!

+Also check todo, it would be cool, thanks.